llnl/smith/src/docs/sphinx/build_guide/build_tpls.rst

 .. note::
   This section can be skipped if you are not developing Smith and contributing back to our repository.
-It can also be skipped if you are apart of the ``smithdev`` LC Linux group, as it will be automatically added by our Spack Environment.
+It can also be skipped if you are a part of the ``smithdev`` LC Linux group, as it will be automatically added by our Spack Environment.

 Smith developers utilize some industry standard development tools in their everyday work.
 These tools